What Qualifies for Continuing Education (CE)

 Basic Life Support (BLS) certification does not qualify for CE credit.

-In addition, review or preparation courses for credentialing or certification examinations, renewal or recertification of certifications not expressly identified for CE credit, and employment-related training that does not meet CE requirements does not qualify for CE credit.
+Review or preparation courses for credentialing/certification exams, renewals/recertifications not specifically identified above, and employment-related training that does not meet CE requirements do not qualify for CE credit.

 Qualified Preceptorship

-Some licensees may qualify to earn CE credit by serving as a preceptor and providing direct supervision and clinical instruction to students enrolled in an approved respiratory care education program at a licensed facility.
+Preceptorship CE credit applies only to the direct supervision and clinical instruction of students enrolled in an approved respiratory care education program at a licensed facility.
+Preceptorship does not apply to orientation, training, or supervision of newly hired employees or staff.

 For eligibility requirements, allowable CE credit amounts, examples, and documentation guidance, see the Qualified Preceptorship page.